- Get link

 1907 The first household detergent, Persil, went on sale in Dusseldorf, Germany on June 6, 1907.
 In addition to soap, it contained both sodium PERborate and sodium SILcate, hence PERSIL.
 The invention of the first household detergent was a major turning point in the laundry industry.
 It made it possible for people to clean their clothes more effectively and more easily than ever before.

-1912 The largest volcanic eruption of the 20th century took place on June 6, 1912 on the Alaska Peninsula.
+1912 The largest volcanic eruption of the 20th century began on June 6, 1912 on the Alaska Peninsula.
 The 60-hour-long Novarupta eruption expelled 3.1 to 3.6 cubic miles (13 to 15 km3) of ash, thirty times as much as the 1980 eruption of Mount St. Helens and created the Novarupta lava dome.

 1930 The retail of frozen foods was birthed in 18 stores in Springfield, Massachusetts on June 6, 1930.
 Birdseye made available 26 different vegetables, fruits, fish, and meats available to consumers in the "Springfield Experiment Test Market.”
 They were sold as "Birds Eye Frosted Foods."